anyone-can-cook/educ152/syllabus/educ152_syllabus_draft.md

 ## How to succeed in this class

 Prior to our in-class meetings, students should work through lecture materials on their own.
 We recommend treating the lecture materials as an active learning experience, in which students run *R* code on their computer instead of merely reading text on the slide.
-Additionally, we recommend that students ask questions on the course github website when they are having difficulty with the material.
+Additionally, we recommend that students ask questions on the course website when they are having difficulty with the material.

 With respect to written work, the problem sets -- described below -- will be substantive and are intended to be challenging.
 Students who devote time each week working through the lecture materials will be better prepared for the problem sets.
 We recommend starting the problem sets early.
 This way students will have plenty of time to ask for help on questions they find challenging.